|Nation||United States of America (USA)|

 Feb.
 20, 1965: Spacecraft crashed on the Moon

 As successful as its predecessor, NASA's Ranger 8 returned 7,137 high-resolution photographs of the lunar surface prior to impact on the Moon at 09:57:37 UT Feb.
 20, 1965.

 Unlike Ranger 7, however, Ranger 8 turned on its cameras about eight minutes earlier to capture pictures with resolution comparable to Earth-based telescopes (for calibration and comparison purposes).

-Controllers attempted to align the cameras along the main velocity vector (to reduce imagine smear), but abandoned this maneuver to allow greater area coverage.
-There had also been a spurious loss of telemetry during a midcourse correction on February 18 that gave rise for concern, although the mission was completed successfully.
+Controllers attempted to align the cameras along the main velocity vector to reduce imagine smear but abandoned this maneuver to allow greater area coverage.
+There had also been a spurious loss of telemetry during a course correction on Feb.
+18 that gave rise for concern, although the mission was completed successfully.